-Halloween Bayou Cleanup for Houston Birds
+Halloween-Themed Bayou Cleanup for Houston Birds

 Did you know Houston's bayous play a crucial role in supporting birds and wildlife?
 The bayous create a variety of habitats that provide nesting, feeding, and resting areas.
-Migratory birds rely on Houston and its bayous with millions of birds stopping and flying through during Spring & Fall migration, as well!
+Migratory birds rely on Houston and its bayous with millions of birds stopping and flying through during Fall migration, as well!
 Houston is so important for birds that it is a designated Urban Bird Treaty City working with the US Fish and Wildlife Service to create bird-friendly environments and connect Houstonians with nature through bird related activities.
-Help us remove harmful trash from Sims Bayou to improve our waterways for the birds and us!
+Help us remove harmful trash from Brays Bayou to improve our waterways for the birds and us!

 Join us for a hauntingly fun family-friendly event with local exhibitors, activities, giveaways, and more!